-I’m delighted to have a piece in Eat Joy, on bookshelves in October 2019.
+I’m delighted to have a piece in Eat Joy.

 "Natalie Eve Garrett's Eat Joy does this magical thing where it makes you remember the tastes of the heaviest times in your life, while reminding you that everyone on earth has experienced the taste of love and loss, though none of our tastes are the same.
 This is the first collection that ever made me want to sensually eat, cook, write, and thank all the wonderful makers of the most memorable memories in my life." ―Kiese Laymon, author of Heavy

 Imagine not being able to reliably recognize your own family members, your closest associates, or even yourself.